vuelidate/vuelidate/packages/docs/src/advanced_usage.md

 ]
 ```

+Each validator function is passed 3 parameters - `rule(value, object, vm)`
+1. The value of the property, for iterated object
+2. The current iterated object
+3. The component instance

 ### Using the ValidateEach component

 A simple validator provider like the `ValidateEach` component below comes in handy, when you just want to have a quick collection validation, without